-- Program Participation: (Provided by O&R) - o Reporting year; - o Site ID; - Census Tract; - o Is the site located in a geographic Disadvantaged Community; - o Percent of service applications that have matured into operating stations; - o Number of station owners participating; - o Number of sites for which incentives were issued; - o Number of plugs installed; - o Aggregated kW Nameplate Capacity; - o Infrastructure costs (broken out by customer and company infrastructure, allocated by makeready costs and new business costs); - o Incentive levels a site received (up-to-50, 90, or 100 percent); and - o Total incentives paid per site. - o Did the site receive funding from the MHD Pilot? - o Did the site receive funding from the Transit Authority Make-Ready Program? - o Does the site receive Operating Cost Relief from a Demand Charge Alternative Program? - Plug and charging session data, including: (Provided by Participant) - Number of sessions daily; - o Start and stop times of each charge; - o Amount of time each vehicle is plugged in per session; - Peak kW per charging site (aggregated monthly per site; including site capacity, charger nameplate capacity, and peak kW load management adjustment); - o Annual aggregated kWh per charging site; - o Annual aggregated percent utilization per site; - o Annual aggregated hours charging; and - o Plug outage information (the number and duration of outages, differentiated by expected outage and unexpected outages).
+- Program Participation: (Provided by O&R) - Reporting year; - Site ID; - Census Tract; - Is the site located in a geographic Disadvantaged Community; - Percent of service applications that have matured into operating stations; - Number of station owners participating; - Number of sites for which incentives were issued; - Number of plugs installed; - Aggregated kW Nameplate Capacity; - Infrastructure costs (broken out by customer and company infrastructure, allocated by makeready costs and new business costs); - Incentive levels a site received (up-to-50, 90, or 100 percent); - Total incentives paid per site; - Whether the site received funding from the MHD Pilot; - Whether the site received funding from the Transit Authority Make-Ready Program' and - Whether the site received Operating Cost Relief from a Demand Charge Alternative Program. - Plug and charging session data, including: (Provided by Participant) - Number of sessions daily; - Start and stop times of each charge; - Amount of time each vehicle is plugged in per session; - Peak kW per charging site (aggregated monthly per site; including site capacity, charger nameplate capacity, and peak kW load management adjustment);

+- Annual aggregated kWh per charging site; - Annual aggregated percent utilization per site; - Annual aggregated hours charging; and - Plug outage information (the number and duration of outages, differentiated by expected outage and unexpected outages).

-All data subject to the reporting requirements identified in this section will be provided, at minimum, on a quarterly basis to the Joint Utilities after a third-party consultant designated by the Joint Utilities anonymizes and aggregates the data.
+All data subject to the reporting requirements identified in this section will be provided, at minimum, on a quarterly basis to the JU after a third-party consultant designated by the Joint Utilities anonymizes and aggregates the data.

 Consistent with the Orders, program participants that fail to provide the required data will not be eligible for new Make-Ready Program incentives and will either be subject to claw back of the make-ready payments received or revocation of service so that the station can be operated by an alternate market participant.
-Additionally, the Joint Utilities will develop a preferred network list as part of a Data Reporting Compliance Plan by March 1, 2024.
+Additionally, the JU will develop a preferred network list as part of a Data Reporting Compliance Plan by March 1, 2024.
 After March 1, 2024, networks will be given more information about how they can be added to the preferred network list, and how to maintain their status on the list.
-The Joint Utilities will provide participants with the preferred network list and educational materials about data collection and the consequences for failing to provide the data.
+The JU will provide participants with the preferred network list and educational materials about data collection and the consequences for failing to provide the data.

-The Joint Utilities will publish a publicly accessible tracker that monitors both the committed and completed L2 and DCFC plug installations, as well as committed and completed L2 and DCFC budgets reported as separate dollar figures and by service territory and will designate, at a minimum, incentives and plug totals committed and installed to benefit Disadvantaged Communities.
+The JU will publish a publicly accessible tracker that monitors both the committed and completed L2 and DCFC plug installations, as well as committed and completed L2 and DCFC budgets reported as separate dollar figures and by service territory and will designate, at a minimum, incentives and plug totals committed and installed to benefit Disadvantaged Communities.
 The tracker will be updated monthly and made available at https://jointutilitiesofny.org/ev/make-ready.